virgesmith/pico-crypto-key/README.md

 - the private key is only initialised once a correct pin has been entered, and is a SHA256 hash of the (salted) unique device id.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

-Pico, Pico W, Tiny2040 and Pico2 boards are known to work.
+Pico, Pico W, Tiny2040, Pico2 and Pico2 W boards are known to work.
 Other RP2040/RP2350 boards have not been tested but are likely to (mostly) work.
-E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function (though neither wifi nor bluetooth are enabled.)
+E.g. the Pico/Pico2 W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function (though neither wifi nor bluetooth are enabled.)

-## Update v1.4.2

-- Updates pico SDK to v2.1
-- Simplify build dependencies
-- Adds support for Pico2 W (both ARM and RISC-V)

-## Update v1.4.1

-- Use standard library implementation of `minstd_rand` and seed it with the TRNG from `pico_rand` (used by ECDSA).
-- Minor code improvements

-## Update v1.4.0
+## Notes/issues

-- Updates pico SDK to v2.0
-- Adds support for Pico2 (both ARM and RISC-V) and compares performance
-- Board configurations are now set in [`config/boards.toml`](config/boards.toml) - this allows use of multiple/different SDKs and toolchains per board
+- build and install picotool separately against head of sdk (which still uses mbedtls 2), otherwise the build will try building picotool against mbedtls 3, which won't work
+- Writes to the final flash block do not persist on RP2350.
+See [here](https://forums.raspberrypi.com/viewtopic.php?t=375912).
+Simple workaround is to use the penultimate block.
+- Not all prebuilt RISC-V toolchains seem to work, see [here](https://forums.raspberrypi.com/viewtopic.php?t=375713).
+[This one](https://github.com/raspberrypi/pico-sdk-tools/releases/download/v2.0.0-1/riscv-toolchain-14-aarch64-lin.tar.gz) worked for me.

-### Performance comparison
+## RP2040 vs RP2350 Performance comparison (v1.4.0)

+v1.4.0 introduced support for RP2350 boards.
 Performance improvement is fairly modest, Cortex M33 slightly outperforming the Hazard3 - but the bottleneck here is USB comms.
 Note that using hardware SHA256 only seems to improve hashing performance by about 6% for this (IO-bound) use case.

 |         | RP2040<br/>time(s) | <br/>bitrate(kbps) | RP2350(ARM)<br/>time(s) | <br/>bitrate(kbps) | <br/>speedup(%) | RP2350(RISC-V)<br/>time(s) | <br/>bitrate(kbps) | <br/>speedup(%) |
 |:--------|-------------------:|-------------------:|------------------------:|-------------------:|----------------:|---------------------------:|-------------------:|----------------:|